guotong1988/guotong1988.github.io/research/_posts/autonomous-learning.md

 We propose Learning In Conversation (LIC) to solve the problem to let human teach machine to refresh/expand its tasks definition automatically by natural language conversation.
 LIC system is an AI system that contains many deep learning tasks.
 LIC system provide the natural language interface to let machine to learn new tasks definition in conversation interacting with human automatically.

-It is critical, but except for the developers of the AI system, others have no interface to do this education for machine.
+It is critical, but except for the developers of the AI system, others have no natural language interface to do this education for machine.

-Based on large language model (LLM)'s conversation ability, we train an additional intent recognition model to determine when the AI system need to learn new knowledge.
+Based on large language models (LLMs) conversation ability, we train an additional intent recognition model to determine when the AI system need to learn new knowledge.
+We added a module for editing the training data of LLMs.

 We propose the methods to implement our idea and discuss the reasons why we design these methods.